 Boat Tours, Food & Drinks

 The dolphins at Dolphin Academy will steal your heart with this fun, intimate, and interactive meeting.
 The Dolphin Encounter is an experience for all ages!
 This magical encounter at Dolphin Academy begins at either 8:30, 11:00, and 14:00.
-While standing in waist-deep water you will be able to gently pet a dolphin who will then […]
+While standing in waist-deep water you will be able to gently pet a dolphin who will then give […]